gallettilance/magnificATS/INTRO/README.md

 ## How it works

 The most important question a coder must ask him/herself is "How do I know the code does what it is supposed to do?".
 The current mainstream view is that code passing all tests equates to correctness.
 From a mathematical and logical perspective, there is no way to cover an infinite set of paths with a finite set of tests.
-And, if you think of testing as evaluating a mathematical function, there is not guarantee that this function is bijective.
+And, if you think of testing as evaluating a mathematical function, there is no guarantee that this function is bijective.
 Most of the time there is no way of identifying the origin of an error from the error itself.

 ![](https://i.imgur.com/e16qOEj.gif)